 Mindfulness practice makes us better able to recognize pleasant, unpleasant and neutral feelings, and notice how pleasant events generate attachment, unpleasant ones are associated with aversion, and neutral ones with delusion.

-Learning to cope with the discomfort we experience during formal meditation practice is a great training to enhance the quality of our lives because it may lead to the reduction of mindless reactivity.
-It develops patience and endurance, and augments the time between receiving a stimulus and choosing a mindful response.
+Learning to cope with the discomfort we experience during formal meditation practice — especially when we are invited to be still and not move for extended periods of time — is a great training to enhance the quality of our lives because it may lead to the reduction of mindless reactivity.
+It develops our noticing skills, especially of what is disturbing us.
+It also develops patience and endurance, and augments the time between receiving a stimulus and choosing a response.

 Many unpleasant sensations may come up during formal meditation practices, especially during those of longer duration.
 We instruct our students how to work with physical and non-physical discomfort when it shows up.
 We ask them to notice the pain and the urge to immediately do something about it, and we advise them to hold on and do nothing for a while — if this option is available to them — and just observe what is going on.
-We ask them to investigate with a “beginner’s mind” the physical sensations, thoughts and emotions that may be arising, without pushing them away, without hiding from, or running away from them, but getting closer and staying with them a little longer without rushing to react.
-We tell them to think of the unpleasant sensations as guests who they should welcome and treat honorably.
+We ask them to investigate the physical sensations, thoughts and emotions that may be arising, with a “beginner’s mind,” without pushing them away, without hiding from, or running away from them, but getting closer and staying with them a little longer without rushing to react.
+We tell them to think of the unpleasant sensations as unwanted guests who they should welcome and treat honorably (see Rumi’s poem, “The Guest House“).
 Many times, the mere introduction of this element of curiosity reduces the discomfort, or dissipates it.

 If that does not work, we instruct our students to remove the focus from the pain and refocus on some other ‘object of attention,’ such as the breath.
 Many times this profound and detailed observation of the breathing process has a calming effect which prevents a thoughtless reaction.
 It demonstrates that moving the focus of attention to something else other than the discomfort, and observing it with curiosity is another effective way of handling it.

-This training is valuable because it makes us better able to stay put in the middle of uncomfortable situations.
-The practice weakens those conditioned, automatic, fast, habitual, mindless reactions and strengthens the mindfulness mediated responses.
-It gives us better tools to deal with the stressors in our lives, responding more thoughtfully to them.
+This training is invaluable because it makes us better able to stay put in the middle of uncomfortable situations.
+The practice weakens those conditioned, automatic, fast, habitual, mindless reactions and strengthens the mindfulness-mediated responses.
+It gives us better tools to deal with the stressors in our lives, responding more thoughtfully to the triggers that activate stress.

 The training of staying with the unpleasant sensations and refraining from reacting instinctively is of great use in daily life.
-It allows us to stay comfortable in the middle of uncomfortable situations, augment the time between stimulus and response, which allows to look again at the situation with removed curiosity, see the new in the old, make a better assessment, see new options, and use wise discernment to decide on the best course of action.
+It allows us to stay comfortable in the middle of uncomfortable situations, augment the time between stimulus and response.
+More time allows to look again at the situation with removed curiosity, see the new in the old, make a better assessment, see new options, and use wise discernment to decide on the best course of action.

 Imagine the following internal dialogue: “Oh, I have been challenged.
 I have been wounded.
 I feel the urge to react.
+I am going to strike back.
 Wait a second, I have done this many times before and what was the outcome?
 Not a good one.
 Perhaps I can do what they told me to do in the mindfulness classes.
 S.T.O.P.
 Stop.
 Take a breath.
 Observe.
 OK, let me do this before I Proceed.
 Let me investigate my physical sensations, my emotions, and my thoughts.
 Yes, I feel a tightening in my throat, a contraction in my chest, a pain in the stomach.
 My hands a sweaty.
 My heart is racing.
 My breath is shallow and fast.
 I feel anger and rage.
 I feel aversion to this person and his behavior.
 OK.
 Noticing my dislike.
 Noticing my aversion.
 Noticing my desire to strike back.
 Oh, wait a minute.
 I see: this is my ego at work.
 Oh, the ego is bruised.
 Let me be curious.
 Why is this person acting this way?
 Oh, I see.
 Let me go back to my breath.
 Let me breathe consciously.
 OK.
 I am here now.
 I am here and I’m safe.
+I know who I am and I know the ground where I stand.
 Everything is OK.
 Let me make a wise assessment of the situation, use wise discernment, and choose the best possible course of action.
 I feel that urge to react subsiding.
 Interesting!
 OK, I don’t need to go down the same path I have always traveled with my automatic, habitual, mindless reactions.
-I can choose a mindfulness mediated response.
+I can choose a mindfulness-mediated response.
 OK.
 What am I going to do?
 How am I going to respond?
 Let me think this over before I move.
 And let me move mindfully.
 OK.
 I know who I am and I know the ground where I stand.
 I feel calmer.
 And it is from this calmness that this knowing brings about that I will act.”

 Take a look at these books at the Peaceful Ways online store